sablikj/librar-ist/README.md

 ## Mandatory features
 ### TODO
 * When the user is actively viewing a library or book, ensure that any new content shows up quickly.
 If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency
-* Application should be aware of its location and should automatically open free library information panels when close to the library (e.g. within 100m)

 ### Complete
 * Two main screens: